ibrahim-mo/CarND-Vehicle-Detection/writeup.md

 Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.

-I noticed that my pipeline worked well with cars that are closer (as they appear bigger), but it didn't do well finding cars that are far at the horizon.
-It's still safe, but ideally it wound be nicer to discover more cars (like humans!).
-I think a more powerful classifier like deep neural network can be more robust.

-I tried multiple techniques during feature extraction like selecting a good color scheme such as YCrCb, and combine multiple features like HOG channels, color histograms, and spacial binning.
+I tried multiple techniques during feature extraction like selecting a good color scheme such as YCrCb, and combining multiple features like HOG channels, color histograms, and spacial binning.
 I normalized the features before training, then used an SVM classifier.

-I did severAL steps experimenting with the linear SVM classifier.
-The good thing is that it was super fast, hence I had the chance to run multiple rounds with different combination of parameters, color schemes, and hog channels, as well as window scaling factors.
-However, I wasn't happy with its final outcome, as I can see the bounding boxes fluctuate a lot and makes the video looks ugly, in addition to some erroneous boxes that sometimes appear right in front of the car (i.e., not safe).
-Finally, I decided to gave the RBF SVM a try (after settling on a nice combination of the other parameters), and found it did better than the linear SVM classifier, however it was time consuming so I run it only once on the project video (after a few runs on the test video).
+I did several steps experimenting with the linear SVM classifier.
+The good thing is that it was much faster than the other SVC kernels, hence I had the chance to run multiple rounds with different combination of parameters, color schemes, and hog channels, as well as window scaling factors.
+Another SVC() classifier, such as RBF-kernel SVC, could do better but it was extremely slow, and hence not practical to train and experiement with it in a reasonable amount of time.

 I used a sliding window technique along with an efficient subsampling method to find cars in each video frame, and extract features only once per image, then subsample the features for overlapping windows using different scales for a better search.
-Then I used a labeling method to find groups of pixels (car candidates) from all the bounding boxes, and do filtering a small threshold (to reduce false positives).
+Then I used a labeling method to find groups of pixels (car candidate locations) from all the bounding boxes, and did filtering with a small threshold (to reduce false positives).
+Finally, I kept track of the last five video frames, and took their avergae to draw the boxes on each frame.
+That simple technique helped provide a somewhat better stabilization of the drawn boxes, as well as reduction in the number of false positives.

+I noticed that my pipeline worked fairly well with cars that are closer (as they appear bigger), but it didn't do well finding cars that are far at the horizon (or appear small).
+Also, there were a (very) few false positives.
+Ideally, it wound be nicer to discover all visible cars with no false positives (like humans do!).

+I already tried a better SVM classifier which is `SVC()` with default RBF kernel (which is much slower than `LinearSVC()`), but at that time I didn't use the frame avergaing method and hence I was asked to resubmit the project with it.
+Unfotunately, I didn't have sufficient time to create another output video with this method.
+You can actually check [my RBF-based video here](./output_video-rbf.mp4).
+It discovered more cars and had no false postivies (without using frame.
+Also, a deep neural network could be more robust than a linear SVM which is something I could try in the future.

-One thing I could do in the future is to experiment with other types of classifiers, esp. deep neural networks.
+Another nice thing to try in the future is to mix the output of this video with the lane lines produced by the previous project!

 Thanks!